 General Counsel at CustomerX, Technology & Primary Connect, Woolworth Group

-Participated in the panel 'AI and Business Ramifications for the Legal Sector,' discussing the impact of generative AI on business operations.
+Joined the panel 'AI and Business Ramifications for the Legal Sector', discussing the impact of AI on legal services and client relationships.

 Dr. Felicity Bell